 - Help baby continue or learn to breastfeed

 1. Cup Feeding (or Bowl Feeding)

 A small (shot sized) cup or bowl is used to introduce the breast milk to baby’s mouth.
 There is technique involved with this method, and you should never pour the milk into baby’s mouth like an adult drinking from a cup.
-The milk is tilted to the edge of the cup and your baby will sip or lap the milk, similar to a cat drinking milk.
-It is important you are supervised by a professional whilst cup feeding until you feel confident enough, to minimize the risk of baby choking.
+The milk is tilted to the edge of the cup, and your baby will sip or lap the milk, similar to a cat drinking milk.
+It is important you are supervised by a professional while cup feeding until you feel confident enough, to minimize the risk of baby choking.

 This a very popular method with new-born and premature babies and is well known to help continue breastfeeding.
-You can use cup feeding with larger volumes of milk so can be used longer term.
+You can use cup feeding with larger volumes of milk so can be used long term.